bgd-labs/aave-proposals-v3/src/20240914_Multi_OnboardUSDSAndSUSDS/OnboardUSDSAndSUSDS.md

 - Base Variable Borrow Rate: Increased from 0% to 0.75%
 - Variable Rate Slope 1: Increased from 5.5% to 6.25%
 - Optimal Usage Ratio: Increased from 90% to 92%
+- Supply cap improved to 50M
+- Borrow cap improved to 45M

 ## References